 Alternatively, It’s possible that the degree of cuckoldry a male experiences is correlated with his overall quality and quality of his offspring.
 This reduced siring success of cuckolded males could result from female choice and/or sperm competition (Pizzari et al. 2008; Fitzpatrick and Lüpold 2014; Vuarin et al. 2019).
 In post-hoc analysis we found that males that have more WP siring success have fitter offspring than males with less WP siring success (supplementary material).

-So, dominants with siring success produce fitter chicks on average, and these are the chicks that make up the WP offspring category.
+So, dominants with higher siring success produce fitter chicks on average, and these are the chicks that make up the WP offspring category.
 What’s not clear is why these chicks improve with the male’s age.
 It’s possible that WP successful sires are improving their chick fitness with increased experience, whereas the cuckolded males do not improve with increased experience (because they’re just low quality, they’re already trying their very best).

 Alternatively, if only high quality males are capable of achieving within-pair siring success at late ages, the apparent improvement of chick fitness with within pair sire age could be resultant of a selective disappearance of low quality males at these later ages, which is unrelated to lifespan.